A primer on the closure of algebraic complexity classes under factoring

 Nevertheless, Sinhababu and Thierauf \cite[Theorem 4.1]{ST2021} circumvented the obstacles by employing the classical version of Hensel lifting (\Cref{thm:hensel}), which avoids division altogether.

-\begin{theorem}[VBP Closure] Let $f \in \F[\vecx]$ be a $n$-variate polynomial of degree $d$ computed by an ABP of size $s$.
-Then its arbitrary factor $g$ can be computed by an ABP of size $\poly(s, n, d)$. \end{theorem} \begin{proof-sketch} The special case where $f = g^e$ is handled using the binomial expansion, as detailed in \Cref{eq:vp-closure-special}, in conjunction with structural results from \Cref{lem:abp-str}.
-For the general case, we follow the same sequence of preprocessing steps as before: taking a derivative to perform square-free reduction, applying a random shift to ensure that $f$ is monic and that the factors of $g$ and $h$ remain coprime, and finally reducing the polynomial to a bivariate form.
+\begin{theorem}[VBP Closure] Let $f \in \F[\vecx]$ be an $n$-variate polynomial of degree $d$ computed by an ABP of size $s$.
+Then, every factor $g$ of $f$ can be computed by an ABP of size $\poly(s, n, d)$. \end{theorem} \begin{proof-sketch} The special case $f = g^e$ is handled via the generalised binomial expansion (analogous to \Cref{eq:vp-closure-special}), while leveraging the structural properties of ABPs discussed in \Cref{lem:abp-str}.
+For the general case $f=g^e \cdot h$ (where $e \geq 1$), we follow the same sequence of preprocessing steps as before: computing a derivative for square-free reduction, applying a random shift to ensure that $f$ is monic and that $g$ and $h$ remain coprime, and finally reducing the polynomial to a bivariate form.
 These steps prepare the polynomial for the application of Hensel lifting.
 As before, we begin the lifting process by applying a univariate factoring algorithm to $f(x, 0)$ (see \Cref{sec:univariate-factor}).
-However, instead of using the monic variant of Hensel lifting--as in the previous setting--which involves division at each step, we employ the classical version of Hensel lifting (see \Cref{thm:hensel}).
+However, instead of using the monic variant of Hensel lifting---as in the previous setting---which involves division at each step, we employ the classical version of Hensel lifting (see \Cref{thm:hensel}).